 Tennessee GOP expels first of three Democrats who backed gun control protests

+Prior to today, there have only been three expulsions from statehouse in last 200 years

-Republicans in Tennessee have expelled one of three Democratic lawmakers who supported a public protest at the state capitol calling for gun control measures in the week after six people, including three children, were killed in a school shooting in Nashville.
+In a decision unprecedented in state history, Republicans in Tennessee have expelled one of three Democratic lawmakers who joined in a public protest at the state capitol calling for gun control measures in the week after six people, including three children, were killed in a school shooting in Nashville.

-State House lawmakers voted 72-25 to remove Rep Justin Jones.
-They were also voting on whether to expel Reps Gloria Johnson and Justin Pearson.
+State House lawmakers voted 72-25 to remove Rep Justin Jones, part of a trio of lawmakers who stood on the floor of the state House of Representatives, gave speeches, and joined in chants from protesters present in the House gallery last Thursday.

+Ahead of his expulsion, Rep Jones defended his choice to join in with the protesters, saying he had repeatedly been denied the chance to speak out on the House floor and felt he needed to give his constituents a voice nonetheless.

 More follows ...